epw/consensus/consensus.md

 \End{Player}

 \Begin{MC}

+Work with the player to write a move that, when triggered, brings the mage back closer to reality.
+This should be a relatively easy trigger for the mage’s player to push for, because they’ll need to do it 6 times in order to escape the reality break (once for each section of a full status track.)reality break.

 One Status Track describes how close the Mage is to escaping.
 The player keeps track of it.
 Work with them to define a move trigger that indicates the Mage learning their lesson, or at least going along with what is needed from them to exist in consensual reality.
 It should be relatively easy for the Mage's player to push for.